 What is the Child Protection Protocol

-When a case of potential abuse, neglect or harm may be a criminal offence, we must work together with Police to investigate.
-The Child Protection Protocol (CPP) is the process that we follow.
+When a report of concern of potential harm, abuse or neglect may be a criminal offence, we must work together with Police to ensure our actions do not compromise each other’s focus.
+The Child Protection Protocol: Joint Operating Procedures (CPP) is the process that we follow.

 When to follow it